manishabiswas/Predictive-Analytics/README.md

 # Predictive-Analytics

-The objective of this assignment is to get started with Predictive Analytics.
-The goals of the assessment is to implement a predictive analytics algorithm from scratch and to create a Scikit-learn predictive analytics pipeline and perform visualization using Matplotlib.
+The objective of this project is to get started with Predictive Analytics.
+The goals of the project is to implement a predictive analytics algorithm from scratch and to create a Scikit-learn predictive analytics pipeline and perform visualization using Matplotlib.

 PART - 1 Implementation of Machine Learning Algorithms <br>